Goury/eqweather/README.md

 ## Tweaking settings

-Override default settings in the `settings.py` file, check `settings.template` file for example.
+Override default settings in the `weather/settings.py` file, check `weather/settings.template` file for example.

 Do not deploy in production with default settings.